Nature Communication For Global Transformation ~ Living In Harmony With Nature!

 Maia Kincaid, PhD, founded the Sedona International School for Animal & Nature Communication.
 She has focussed on bringing Animal & Nature Communication to the World since 1997.
 She and her graduates assist individuals in the (re)discovery of their natural ability to communicate directly with animals, plants, trees, sea creatures, fishes, insects and the Earth.
 This type of communication is useful in enhancing the vitality of plants, warding off unwanted insects and invasive plants and showing the vast unexpected prospects that open up when humans do indeed begin to communicate sensitively with Nature,.

 Maia Kincaid is convinced that ALL human beings have the natural capacity to communicate telepathically with the life around them.
+Besides the animals say it is true!

 This understanding is the principle upon which the Sedona International School for Animal & Nature Communication was founded.